oracle-livelabs/oml/oml-restapi-services/introduction/introduction.md

 ## About this Workshop

-In this workshop, you will explore Oracle Machine Learning Services.
+In this workshop, you will explore the REST APIs for Oracle Machine Learning Services.
 The REST API for Oracle Machine Learning Services provides REST API endpoints hosted on Oracle Autonomous Database.
-Using the REST APIs, you will learn how to deploy an ONNX format model, score a mni batch record using the Cognitive image functionality, create and run a data monitoring and model monitoring job to deploy a model, and run a data bias detection job.
+Using the REST APIs, you will learn how to deploy an ONNX format model, perform scoring, score a mni batch record using the Cognitive image functionality, create and run a data monitoring and model monitoring job to deploy a model, and run a data bias detection job.

 Estimated Workshop Time: 02 hours